Corsica national football team

 The Corsica national football team (Squadra Corsa di Balò) is the unofficial football team for the island of Corsica, France.
 It is not affiliated with FIFA or UEFA.
 The selection has played against national teams thirteen times.

 In the past, the selection has also played against club teams, as in 1963 against Stade Reims, or Inter Milan in 2012.

 The match against Congo was organized by the CFA (Corsica Football Association).
 In order to be called up for the team, a player had to fulfil two conditions: having at least one parent or grandparent from Corsica and being a professional player or being part of a professional club.

 Venue of the team

 The venue of the selection is not fixed : Corsica has played in both of the major cities of the island, Bastia and Ajaccio.

 It has been said that from now on, the matches will be played alternatively in Bastia (Stade Armand Cesari) and in Ajaccio (either Stade Ange Casanova or Stade François Coty).

 Team

 Current squad

-The following players were called up for the friendly game against Sardinia to be played on 2 June 2019.
+The following players were called up for the 2024 Corsica Cup, a friendly tournament against Sardinia, Sicily and Saint Martin to be played on 22, 23 and 25 May 2024.